When making the comparison waxing vs threading,

 What Both Methods Have in Common

-Waxing as well as threading remove hairs from the root, while shaving cuts the hairs at the surface of the skin.
+Both remove hairs from the root, unlike razors or hair removal creams which both handle the hairs only at the surface of the skin.

 Threading is mostly correlated with the shaping of the eyebrows but it can be used on the rest of the face, too.